 According to a 2016 study from the Department of Nursing Research and Transitional Science at the National Institutes of Health Clinical Center,

 “Yoga does reduce body mass index, body weight, body fat, and waist circumference, at least partially because of the way it encourages its practitioners to get more in touch with their bodies.”

 Per the NIH’s study, people who have gained a new sense of mindfulness from a yoga practice tend to more effectively turn down unhealthy foods and avoid emotional eating.
 We’ve been trying to tell people for years that yoga helps fight cravings, and we’re glad to finally have the science to back it up!

 Yogis also tend to sleep better, which can help with weight loss efforts.
 And, if you’re feeling like you want to give meditation a shot, that can help too!!!

 According to a 2018 study published in the journal Sleep:

 “People who sleep well consistently lose more fat than people who don’t.”

 Johns Hopkins Medicine has proven in multiple studies that a regular yoga practice improves sleep quality.
 Yoga more, sleep more, lose more weight.

-Basically, yoga’s weight loss benefits are two-fold — a high-energy version of the practice can get your heart pumping while you’re actually exercising, and the body/mind connection it promotes helps you maintain healthy habits even when you’re off the mat.
+Basically, yoga’s weight loss benefits are two-fold — a high-energy version of the practice can get your heart pumping while you’re actually exercising (sounds like our brand of power yoga fits that bill 🙌), and the body/mind connection it promotes helps you maintain healthy habits even when you’re off the mat.
 No wonder it’s one of the best exercises to lose weight… it’s working for you ‘round the clock!

 If you’d like to lose weight and are ready to learn more about how you can start to integrate one of the best exercises to lose weight (yoga!) into your routine more frequently, you may want to start with our online classes, which are available around the clock and wherever you are.